JeJuBOO/EventNeRF/README.md

 Please contact us if you need to adapt your own event stream as it might need updates to the code.

 ## Create environment
+--Change "ipython=7.30.0=py39hf3d152e_0" to "ipython" in line 93 of the environment.yml because of ResolnPackageNotFound error.
 ```
 conda env create --file environment.yml
 conda activate eventnerf